Recalls and Holds

 NOTE: The library sends overdue notices as a courtesy to users.
 Users are responsible for renewing/returning items by the due date, even if notices could not be delivered.

 Patrons with outstanding charges or overdue materials will lose their library privileges.
 Students will have a HOLD placed on their records with the Registrar’s Office.
 In concert with the policies of Bayliss Public Library, community users with unpaid fines of $5 or more will have their library privileges revoked.
-These privileges include: checking out library materials, interlibrary loan services, A-V services, and use of library equipment (computers, copiers, and printers).
+These privileges include: checking out library materials, interlibrary loan services, and use of library equipment (computers, copiers, and printers).